 Instrument channels will consist of a corrosion and radiation resistant metal probe submerged in the pool and connected to a corresponding display/processor by coaxial cable.
 The probe will span the length of the measured range of pool levels.
 It will be seismically mounted.
-The probe will be designed to operate in borated and non-borated water over the entire expected range of pool conditions from normal temperatures to boiling temperatures.
-Cables and connections are designed for expected radiation levels and environments of greater than 212 F and 100 % humidity.
+The probe will be designed to operate over the entire expected range of pool conditions from normal temperatures to boiling temperatures.
+Cables and connections are designed for expected radiation levels and environments of greater than 212 degrees F and 100 % humidity.
 Probes, cables, connectors, and mounting hardware in the area of the SFP will be designed to function after the effects of seismically induced sloshing.